mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 ## 2021

+1. Abdelsalam, M., Faramarzi, M., Sodhani, S., & Chandar, S. (2021).
+Iirc: Incremental implicitly-refined classification.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 11038-11047).

+     - introduce the “IIRC” setup, an extension to the class incremental learning where incoming batches of classes have two granularity levels.
+       - each sample could have a highlevel (coarse) label like “bear” and a low-level (fine) label like “polar bear” [figure ]
+     - This is a  hard problem as the assumption (granularity) behind the decision changes in between
+       - We are calling it error because not matching with human sense
+       - The human sense is contextual and kind of can be formalized to any notion.
+       - For DL model the question remain always same: What are the digits, What object in the image, bounding box the object, what actions etc.
+         - e.g. with a bear image human can decide many thing and provide support for the answer
+           - Semantic segmentation more through answar.
+     - Benchmark to evaluate IIRC
+     - conclusion: Distillation-based methods perform relatively well but are prone to incorrectly predicting too many labels per image
+     - Metric: Jaccard Similarity (intersection over union)

-1. Zhu, F., Zhang, X. Y., Wang, C., Yin, F., & Liu, C. L. (2021).
+2. Zhu, F., Zhang, X. Y., Wang, C., Yin, F., & Liu, C. L. (2021).
 Prototype augmentation and self-supervision for incremental learning.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition* (pp. 5871-5880).

      - simple non-exemplar based method, PASS, to address the catastrophic forgetting problem in incremental learning.
        - propose to memorize one class-representative prototype for each old class and adopt prototype augmentation (protoAug) in the deep feature space to maintain the decision boundary of previous tasks: Maintain decision boundary